Skip to main content

 If you have any questions about your Summary Statement, you should reach out to the scientific contact for the Transformative Research Award (listed in the funding opportunity).
 The scientific contact attends the review and may be able to provide more insight into the panel discussion and help clarify some of the comments.
 You can also ask about the probability of funding and get advice on what to do if your application is outside of the likely pay range.
 Contacting NIH staff to “sell” your application or to express differences in scientific opinion related to the reviewers’ comments will not affect the likelihood of funding.

-It is best to contact NIH staff by email to schedule a time for a phone call.
+It is best to contact NIH staff by email to schedule a time for a meeting.
 That gives staff time to read your summary statement and review any notes.
 And be patient.
-They may receive numerous inquiries and may not be able to respond to yours immediately.
+They will receive numerous inquiries and may not be able to respond to yours immediately.

 Second Level of Review